rapid7/insightconnect-plugins/plugins/basename/help.md

 #### Basename

-Get the basename of a path
+Get the Basename of a path

 ##### Input